minhtr05/obsidian/Economics/Year 12 - Unit 3/Chaper 1/Products.md

 ## Extras

 #### Uniform Products
-A Product that has the same input costs regardless of its location
+A Product that has the same input costs regardless of its location, and thus can be used to create an [[Purchasing Power Parity]]